-The inspiration for displaying the crosses was born after Calgary businessman Murray McCann was touched by how the community of Menlo, Georgia, with a population of less than 500, was commemorating those of their community who had been killed in foreign wars.
-He realized more than ever how fortunate he had been to live his life in freedom because of the thousands of Canadian soldiers who had given their lives to make that freedom possible.
+The Field of Crosses is the inspiration of Calgary businessman and philanthropist, Murray McCann.
+Traveling in Georgia, Murray was deeply moved by how the community of Menlo, Georgia, with a population of less than 500, was commemorating their fallen by erecting crosses by the roadside.
+He realized how fortunate he had been to live his life in freedom because of the thousands of Canadians who had given their lives to make that freedom possible.

-Upon returning to Calgary he contacted his long time friend, George Bittman who headed up The Calgary Poppy Fund, with the idea of erecting a cross for every soldier from Southern Alberta who had lost his or her life fighting for our freedom.
+Upon returning to Calgary he contacted his long time friend, George Bittman who headed up The Calgary Poppy Fund, with the idea of erecting crosses as tribute to the thousands of Southern Albertans who fell defending our freedom.
 The crosses would stand in military cemetery formation for the 11 days of The Calgary Poppy Fund Campaign as an annual visible reminder of those who gave up their lives.
-The McCann Family Foundation funds the project each year and has made a commitment to continue funding, assuring The Field of Crosses will be an annual event in Calgary.
 Unfortunately George Bittman passed away on December 3, 2011 in a tragic accident.
 He is greatly missed and his spirit will live on in this project.

 The soldier stood and faced God, which must always come to pass.